gclarkjr5/dnaStoring/README.md

-# DNA/String conversion
+# DNA storing

-1. Clone this repo using git clone [url]
+1. Clone this repo using git clone "https://github.com/gclarkjr5/dnaStoring.git"
 2. install dependencies using "npm install"
 3. Run "npm start" from the root of this repo

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-The folder structures is as follows:
+The folder structure is as follows:
 ```
 my app/
     Readme.md